dave1010/pandora/README.md

 Please send PRs!

+If you get ChatGPT to change the API endpoints then you may get `UnrecognizedKwargsError` until you refresh the plugin in the ChatGPT Plugin devtools sidebar.

 Also let me know how well it works, any success you've had and suggestions for `the-guide.txt` by feeding back here: https://github.com/dave1010/pandora/issues/1